History of Hartford City, Indiana: 1880s and the Gas Boom

 In the early 1880s, Hartford City had about 1,800 residents, including 10 registered physicians.
 The city had three churches, a school, two hotels, a bank, and at least two newspapers.
 Manufacturing included two saw mills, a hub and spoke factory, a brick and tile factory, a flour mill, and more.
 Railroad service was available, with connections to the major cities of the day.
 The town also had two good gravel roads running east–west and north–south through the city.

 During the late 1880s, the discovery of natural gas in east central Indiana led to a gas boom in east central Indiana.
 Some oil was also found in the area.
-The region of natural gas included Hartford City, and the town could add natural gas to its excellent transportation facilities as incentive for manufacturers to locate there.
+The region of natural gas included Hartford City, and the town could add natural gas to its excellent transportation facilities as an incentive for manufacturers to locate there.
 Jesse H. Dowell organized the Hartford City National Gas and Oil Company, and this company drilled the city's first gas well in 1887.
 By 1894, the Gas Boom enabled the town to have the financial resources to build a new courthouse and its own public water supply.
 By 1895, Hartford City had 10 natural gas companies.
 As an indication that Hartford City had become a boom town, an 1895 directory lists 24 saloons and 13 law firms.

 Numerous manufacturing companies moved to the "Gas Belt" area, lured by promises of free or low-cost natural gas and the excellent transportation service.
 Some of the companies that began manufacturing in Hartford City during the boom are: Hartford City Glass Company, Sneath Glass Company, Hartford City Paper Company, Utility Paper Company, Congress Cycle Company, Willman Lumber Company, A.A.
 Bowman & Company (a manufacturer of buggies and light vehicles), and Winklebeck & Winning (hoops and lumber).
 Hartford City Glass Company was acquired by American Window Glass Company just before 1900.
 Hartford City's population increased from 1,470 in 1880 to 5,912 in 1900.
 During 1901, Indiana state inspectors visited 15 manufacturing facilities in Hartford City, which employed 1,077 people.
 This was a huge increase in manufacturing employment considering the entire county had only 171 people working in manufacturing in June 1880.
 American Window Glass Company was the largest employer of the manufacturers inspected, with two plants employing a total of 508 people.
 The Sneath Glass Company was the second largest employer, with 130 employees.
 The third and fourth largest employers were also glass-related businesses, making bottles.
 The lumber, tile, and foundry & machine works industries were also represented.